ondrejsika/kubernetes-training/README.md

 ### What does Kubernetes do?

-- Abstract away the underlying hardware
+- Abstract away the underlying infrastructure - one large pool of resources
 - Deploy your desired state
 - Minimize manual tasks & toil
 - Auto Scaling & High Availability